a-Leong/personal-site/README.md

-# Personal Site

-This is a minimal, accessible, and unstyled personal website built with Vue 3.
-It features a simple homepage and a custom background component.
+This is my personal website, built with Vue 3.
+It features a simple homepage and some three.js for fun.

 ## Tech Stack